lambdaclass/concrete/ROADMAP.md

 Hard boundary: do not rename Concrete IRs to imitate Zig, introduce ZIR/AIR as extra layers, or build target MIR/register allocation/object writers merely for architectural symmetry.
 Copy the separation of responsibilities, immutable job shape, coverage discipline, and gradual backend enablement.
-QBE exists to buy independent code generation before Concrete can justify owning those lower layers itself.
+QBE provides a useful native compilation path while letting Concrete defer target MIR, register allocation, and object writing until owning those layers is justified.

 Execution discipline: build this phase as thin executable vertical slices, not as a backend-framework rewrite followed by a distant first program.
 Every slice